adamrdrew/mosh/README.md

 Mosh (Music On Shell) is a Plex music player for the command line.
 Think of it like PlexAMP for the shell.
 Listen to music without breaking your flow.
 Supports playing via remote access (doesn't require you be on the same network as your Plex server) and uses Plex.tv's secure authorization.

 ## Requirements
-For a compiled release you shouldn't need anything, just the executables.
-If you are building from source or hacking you'll need the ALSA development libs:
+Before you can build mosh you'll need the alsa dev package

 RHEL / Fedora:
 ```